 KEY WEST LITERARY SEMINAR

 The Key West Literary Seminar welcomes readers and writers to this subtropical island city.
 Our flagship program is the annual Seminar, a four-day readers’ event that explores a unique literary theme each January.
-At the Seminar, readers from all over the world join the best writers of our time for the readings, discussions, lectures, and parties that make up today’s smartest and most high-spirited literary gathering.
+At the Seminar, readers from all over the world join the best writers of our time for the conversations, readings, lectures, and events that make up today’s smartest and most high-spirited literary gathering.
 Our Writers’ Workshop Program also takes place in January but is distinct from the Seminar; here, writers of all levels meet in small groups with esteemed faculty to share their work and explore the craft of writing in a focused and nurturing environment.

 Our Audio Archives Project has select recordings from throughout our history, including recent keynote addresses by Phyllis Rose, Colm Tóibín, and Sara Paretsky.
 Video coverage of our 2013 seminar, “Writers on Writers,” by C-SPAN’s BookTV includes presentations by Geoff Dyer, Paul Hendrickson, and Robert D. Richardson, while our own online journal—LITTORAL—is loaded with images and other coverage of past events.
 Our audio collection also includes dozens of historic presentations by Joyce Carol Oates, Junot Díaz, Gore Vidal, Natasha Trethewey, James Merrill, and many more.